Joan of Navarre was born to Charles II of Navarre and Joan of Valois at Pamplona, Navarre.

 1413 (20th March)

 Joan’s husband, Henry IV, died.
-He was succeeded by his son, Henry V
+He was succeeded by his son from his first marriage, Henry V

 Henry V made Joan regent of England while he was fighting in France.